This post is intended to clear up some questions regarding CBD in 'drug' landraces.

 Type 2 plants can be expected to make up about half of any crop, and Type 3 plants about a quarter.
 Note that 'high' and 'low' are best considered as ratios: some plants will have high overall cannabinoid content, some low.

-A strain with good amounts of CBD tends to produce a more centred, clear, and grounded experience than high THC varieties do.
+A plant with good amounts of CBD tends to produce a more centred, clear, and grounded experience than high THC varieties do.
 For many people, this gives a more enjoyable and indulgent high.
 Notably, the Lebanese has shown some promising high-CBD plants, one of which is pictured below.